Folkestone, Kent – 14 Things To Do Guide + Photos 2024

 Folkestone Artworks is the UK’s “…largest urban contemporary art exhibition” and is free to visit, with artwork all over Folkestone, some in rather unique and surprising locations (like Antony Gormley’s Another Time).

-The Folkestone Artworks alfresco exhibition has over 70 artworks by almost 50 artists (as at Spring 2023) and regularly changes.
+The Folkestone Artworks alfresco exhibition has around 75 artworks by almost 50 artists (as at summer 2024) and regularly changes.

 We found the best places for interesting and free Folkestone street art were the harbour arm and to a lesser extent, along the esplanade and walk along Marina Road.
 Visit the Creative Folkestone website here for Folkstone street art routes and maps.